Skip to content

 Stem cells – the royal class among cells

-DNA repair – well-intentioned, badly hit
+DNA repair – well-intentioned, badly executed

-If this happens and the cell wants to divide later, then harmful “chromosome breaks” occur – the genetic material is distributed unevenly among the daughter cells.
-Both too much and too little genetic information then hinders cell function.
+If this happens and the cell wants to divide later, harmful “chromosome breaks” occur – the genetic material is distributed unevenly among the daughter cells.Both too much and too little genetic information impairs cell function.

-Shelterin – the name is deceptive?
+Shelterin – is the name misleading?

-Short telomeres and diseases
+Short Telomeres and Diseases

-So Shelterin protects us from the greater evil.
-The loss of a few cells is a smaller problem than that of degenerated cells and chromosome breaks.
-If Shelterin or parts of it are missing, a rapid decline in regenerative capacity and accelerated aging have been observed - a phenomenon that occurs even when telomeres are actually of normal length.
+Shelterin protects us from the greater evilThe loss of a few cells is a smaller problem than that of degenerated cells and chromosome breaks.
+If shelterin or parts of it are missing, a rapid decline in regenerative capacity and accelerated aging have been observed - a phenomenon that occurs even when telomeres are actually of normal length.

 Can we stop telomere attrition?